Combining first-principles modeling and symbolic regression for designing efficient single-atom catalysts in Oxygen Evolution Reaction on Mo$_2$CO$_2$ MXenes: Symbolic Regression

 \section{Symbolic Regression}

 To deepen our comprehension of the essential characteristics that impact overpotential, and to formulate a mathematical expression that integrates these attributes, we executed a symbolic regression analysis~\cite{SR}.
 We utilized two separate approaches for this purpose, including a genetic algorithm-based method~\cite{GA}and the SISSO (Sure Independence Screening and Sparsifying Operator) technique~\cite{SISSO}.
-Through these methods, we identified the critical factors that affect overpotential, such as Bader charge, electronegativity etc. With the derivation of a mathematical equation that captures the correlation between these variables and overpotential, we can more accurately anticipate and enhance new materials for optimal performance in OER overpotential applications.